surulereict-wq/ict-support-desk/README.md

 and "Staff Directory - Junior" — chosen automatically based on the Cadre selected at registration.
 Both are created automatically the first time someone in that cadre registers.
+Important: these tabs must live inside the exact same Google Sheet as your `Log` and `Status` tabs — the same file you opened `Extensions > Apps Script` from.
+A separate, standalone Google Sheet titled "Staff Directory" will not work, even with correctly named tabs — the script can only see the one spreadsheet it's bound to.
-`staff-directory-9214.html` is the ICT-only search page — same `DASHBOARD_KEY` protection as the ticket dashboard, and it searches across both sheets at once.
+The "Staff Directory" tab in the ICT Staff Portal (`ict-staff-3841.html`) is the search view — same `DASHBOARD_KEY` protection as the Tickets tab (one key unlocks both), and it searches both sheets at once.
 Use it to confirm someone's identity (name, Staff ID, department match) and hand them their password directly.
-This page is deliberately not linked from the public nav — same pattern as the ticket dashboard.
-Bookmark it internally.
 This sheet holds personal contact details and login passwords.
 Keep the `DASHBOARD_KEY` limited to the ICT staff who actually need it — a small, known list, not shared broadly.
 If anyone outside that